keithhubner/CKA-in-90days/Days/day1.md

 ### Open source

 Yup it's free! (well kind of).
 Kubernetes was open sourced by Google in 2014, so you can take actually see and contribute to the source code!
 Cool right!
-But before you go writing graffiti all over it there is quite a rigourous process to actually have your changes accepted to main Kuberenetes release branch.
+But before you go writing graffiti all over it there is quite a rigorous process to actually have your changes accepted to main Kubernetes release branch.
 If you are interesting in this you can read more about the process [here]()

 ### Containerized workloads